Economy of the Soviet Union: 1970–1990

+After 1976, the USSR stopped narrowing the developmental gap with the West, and the gap further widened beginning in 1990.

 The value of all consumer goods manufactured in 1972 in retail prices was about 118 billion roubles ($530 billion).
 The Era of Stagnation in the mid-1970s was triggered by the Nixon Shock and aggravated by the war in Afghanistan in 1979 and led to a period of economic standstill between 1979 and 1985.
 Soviet military buildup at the expense of domestic development kept the Soviet Union's GDP at the same level during the first half of the 1980s.
-The Soviet planned economy was not structured to respond adequately to the demands of the complex modern economy it had helped to forge.
-The massive quantities of goods produced often did not meet the needs or tastes of consumers.
+According to American journalist Scott Shane, the massive quantities of goods produced often did not meet the needs or tastes of consumers.

 The volume of decisions facing planners in Moscow became overwhelming.
 The cumbersome procedures for bureaucratic administration foreclosed the free communication and flexible response required at the enterprise level for dealing with worker alienation, innovation, customers, and suppliers.
-During 1975–1985, corruption and data fiddling became common practice among bureaucracy to report satisfied targets and quotas thus entrenching the crisis.
+During 1975–1985, data fiddling became common practice among bureaucracy to report satisfied targets and quotas thus entrenching the crisis.
 At the same time, the effects of the central planning were progressively distorted due to the rapid growth of the second economy in the Soviet Union.

 While all modernized economies were rapidly moving to computerization after 1965, the Soviet Union fell further and further behind.
-Moscow's decision to copy the IBM 360 of 1965 proved a decisive mistake, for it locked scientists into an antiquated system they were unable to improve.
-They had enormous difficulties in manufacturing the necessary chips reliably and in quantity, in programming workable and efficient programs, in coordinating entirely separate operations, and in providing support to computer users.
+Even though Moscow decided to copy the IBM 360 of 1965, it had enormous difficulties in manufacturing the necessary chips reliably and in quantity, in programming workable and efficient programs, in coordinating entirely separate operations, and in providing support to computer users.

 One of the greatest strengths of Soviet economy was its vast supplies of oil and gas; world oil prices quadrupled in the 1973–1974 and rose again in 1979–1981, making the energy sector the chief driver of the Soviet economy, and was used to cover multiple weaknesses.
 At one point, Soviet Premier Alexei Kosygin told the head of oil and gas production that "things are bad with bread.
 Give me 3 million tons [of oil] over the plan".